tmhntr/pong-ml/README.md

 ## Reflection:
 What I learned through this project:
-- Use of machine learning algorithms and frameworks for a self-directed project.
+- Use of reinforcement learning algorithms and frameworks for a self-directed project.
 - Implementing a game using pygame.

 Road map: